AdamFcode/nwo-quiz/README.md

 ### Picture of Heading on Desktop
 ![Heading Desktop](assets/readme-images/heading-desktop.webp)
 *Note the misspelling of the word 'separates', a typo identified during the writing of the readme.
 This has been corrected on the website but unfortunately, due to the deadline, the images on the readme still feature the misspelling.
-The changed text can be viewed on the live deployment as listed at the top of this readme
+The changed text can be viewed on the live deployment as listed at the top of this readme.

 ### Picture of Heading on Mobile
 ![Heading Mobile](assets/readme-images/heading-mobile.webp)